 Any goods or services purchased as a result of a solicitation or Contract may be tested/inspected for compliance with specifications.
 In the event that any aspect of the goods or services provided is found to be defective or does not conform to the specifications, the County reserves the right to terminate the Contract or initiate corrective action on the part of the Contractor, to include return of any non-compliant goods to the Contractor at the Contractor’s expense, requiring the Contractor to either provide a direct replacement for the item, or a full credit for the returned item.
 The Contractor shall not assess any additional charges for any conforming action taken by the County under this clause.
 The County will not be responsible to pay for any product or service that does not conform to the Contract specifications.

-In addition, any defective product or service or any product or service not delivered or performed by the date specified in a purchase order or Contract, may be procured by the County on the open market, and any increase in cost may be charged against the Contractor.
-Any cost incurred by the County in any re- procurement plus any increased product or service cost will be withheld from any monies owed to the Contractor by the County for any Contract or financial obligation

 R26.
 The intent is a like product or services that the contractor could not deliver.